-The HIWEC Transmission Line - Route A study area is situated Canadian Shield terrain and the following recommended strategy for Stage 2 assessment is based off Section 2.1.5 of the Standards and Guidelines for Consultant Archaeologists (Ontario Government 2011b).
+The Transmission Line - Route B study area is situated entirely in Canadian Shield and the following recommended strategy for Stage 2 assessment is based off of Section 2.1.5 of the Standards and Guidelines for Consultant Archaeologists (Ontario Government 2011b).
 In addition, due to the complex combination of land conditions in the Study Area there may be small areas of archaeological potential intermixed with areas of low potential and Section 2.1.6 must be followed during the Stage 2 archaeological assessment (Ontario Government 2011b).